dizcza/docker-hashcat/README.md

 `docker pull dizcza/docker-hashcat:latest`

 The `:latest` tag is for GPUs.
-It includes both CUDA and OpenCL backends.
-Hashcat will pick CUDA, if your hardware supports it, because CUDA is faster than OpenCL (see [thread](https://hashcat.net/forum/thread-9303.html)).
-If your compute device does not support CUDA, hashcat will fall back to OpenCL backend.
+It includes the default OpenCL backed for all types of GPU, including Nvidia.

 ### cuda

 `docker pull dizcza/docker-hashcat:cuda`

 Recommended for Nvidia GPUs.
+If you have any issues with running this container with Nvidia GPU, please drop a comment in this [issue](https://github.com/dizcza/docker-hashcat/issues/6).

 ### intel-cpu